ashleydavis/AngularJS-FlowChart/README.md

       	>
     </flow-chart>

-Be sure to bind your view-model as the 'chart' attribute!
+Be sure to bind your view-model as the ''chart'' attribute!

 Have fun and please contribute!